 Top 10 Cybersecurity Metrics and KPIs

-The right cybersecurity metrics and key performance indicators can help your enterprise respond to risks more efficiently and cost-effectively.
+The right cybersecurity metrics and key performance indicators can help your organization respond to human risk more efficiently and cost-effectively

 Key Points

-• Metrics and key performance indicators (KPIs) are crucial to building and maintaining strong cybersecurity operations.
+- Metrics and key performance indicators (KPIs) are crucial to building and maintaining effective human risk management and cybersecurity operations.

-• Different groups and departments need different types of metrics and KPIs.
+- Different groups and departments need different types of metrics and KPIs in order to address human risk.

-Identifying cybersecurity risks and establishing more resilient defenses have become essential in business.
-Yet the path to protection is often bumpy.
-While there’s no universal consensus on which techniques an enterprise should use to track progress, organizations that identify relevant metrics and KPIs are far more likely to build a better cybersecurity program.
+Identifying human risk and establishing more resilient defenses have become essential in any organization's daily operations.
+Yet, the path to protection is often bumpy.
+While there’s no universal consensus on which techniques an enterprise should use to track progress, organizations that identify relevant metrics and KPIs are far more likely to build a better human risk management program than those that do not.

-A starting point for establishing improved cybersecurity operations is to recognize that insight and data are crucial.
+A starting point for establishing improved human risk management is to recognize that cybersecurity metrics and KPIs are crucial because they provide the insight needed to identify human risk within an organization.
 However, the terms cybersecurity metrics and KPIs are often used synonymously — though they actually mean different things.
 The former represents tactical and often day-to-day measurement of results while the latter revolves around strategic and general measures of success.

 In practical terms, KPIs are best used to drive strategic decision-making, particularly in regard to long-term objectives.
 These criteria are most valuable for CIOs, CSOs, CISOs, and others who guide budgets and the overall strategic direction of an organization.
 They focus on what’s working, what’s not working, and where improvements are possible.